SonicZedt/Pet-Feeder-Scheduler/README.md

 Servo, LED, Fan, Buzzer, and Blynk.
 Relay is optional and needed if LED is replace with light bulb and bigger fan.

 ### Activator:
 im using +6V adaptor, + connected to Vin and - Connected to GND on microcontroller.
-If you're using relay, you need a microcontroler with atleast +5V output on it's pin.
+If you're using relay, you need to use a microcontroler with atleast +5V output on it's pin.

 ### Blynk:
 Full Screenshot: